Connect with us

 Withdrawal Of CPF Monies Doesn’t Have To Be All Or Nothing

-You do not need to withdraw the full amount that you’re eligible for at one go.
-Unlike the past, where you can only withdraw once a year, liquidity of your CPF funds is much improved, so you can plan and withdraw what you need, with comfort in the knowledge that if you do need the monies some time in future, it is there for you at a moment’s (technically a day, with PayNow) notice.
+You do not need to withdraw the full amount that you’re eligible for in one go.
+Unlike the past, where you could only withdraw once a year, you can make withdrawals from your CPF whenever you need it, so you can plan ahead, with comfort in the knowledge that if you do need your CPF monies sometime in future, it is there for you at a moment’s (technically a day, with PayNow) notice.